EmanueleRossi-pg/OpenFOAM-Mesh-Solver-GUI/README.md

 2. Clone or copy this repository.

-3. Create and activate a Python virtual environment:
+3. (Optional) Create and activate a Python virtual environment:

    ```bash
    cd path/to/project